 '''

 RPS 'Full' Database create started.

+RPS Database create completed.

 '''

 Note You may see a message saying that files have not been copied.
 You can safely ignore this.

 The secondary RPS database has now been created in C:\<JadeVer>RPS\system.